Celebrating Indigenous History Month

 This video introduces First Nations and Metis cultural practices that are at the heart of how local Indigenous peoples relate to the earth and each other.
 This video was created by QUILLS (Queen’s University Indigenous Land-Based Learning STEM).

-We are intentional in naming this a celebration.
 As a society, we often focus on Indigenous history through the lens of trauma—residential schools, the Sixties Scoop, and ongoing systemic racism.
 These truths must be taught and remembered.
 September's Orange Shirt Day serves that vital purpose: honouring the children who never returned home and educating future generations about the harms of the residential school system.

 But June is different.
 June is a time to celebrate Indigenous ways of knowing and being—the languages, the arts, the ceremonies, the resilience, and the joy that have survived and flourished despite centuries of attempted erasure.